dkrajzew/tempo120/README.md

 # Notes

 * I tried to use bitmap tiles instead of simply filled polygons - the game gets much slower.
+One would have to move to using openGL in this case...

 # License